Active case

 Internal Instagram research reveals harms

-Some of Instagram’s own internal research studied the app’s effect on self-esteem and related outcomes.
+Some of Instagram’s internal research studied the app’s effect on self-esteem and related outcomes.
 According to a publicly available internal Instagram report:

 • Young women often view and describe themselves differently after being on Instagram.
 Their self-perceptions changed from “multi-dimensional” and “centered” to “not in control,” “dark,” “boxed in,” “low esteem” and “anxious.”

-• The three main categories of harm from using Instagram were social comparison, social pressure and negative interactions with other people.
+• The main categories of harm from using Instagram were social comparison, social pressure and negative interactions with other people.

 Parents and others are filing lawsuits against Meta, the parent company of Facebook and Instagram.
 The Instagram lawsuits allege that these apps are connected to addictive behavior and serious mental health consequences among young people.